asterinas/asterinas/README.md

 ## License

-The Asterinas project is proudly released as a free software under the license of [GNU General Public License version 2](LICENSE-GPL).
+The Asterinas project is released under the license of [Mozilla Public License Version 2.0](LICENSE-MPL).
 See [COPYRIGHT](COPYRIGHT) for details.